hassan-635/Clock-using-opencv-python/README.md

 ![image](https://github.com/user-attachments/assets/3b3a2af8-0025-49b3-8944-118a3ac848b3)

-This Analog and digital clock project is made by using OPEN-CV library in Python So you should require open-cv and numpy library to be installed in your system.
+This Analog and digital clock project is made by using OPEN-CV library and numpy in Python.

 ### To install Open-CV and numpy use these cammands :
 ##